Last updated on July 17th, 2023 at 08:39 pm

-The samples sound great and its ease of use is just ridiculous since the UI only has a couple knobs.
+The samples sound great and its ease of use is just ridiculous since the UI only has a couple of knobs.

-It’s was designed to be able to lay down a beat in a matter of seconds and keep the creative juices flowing.
+It was designed to be able to lay down a beat in a matter of seconds and keep the creative juices flowing.

 It features 50 drum kits containing 12 samples each, which simply means that you get 600 samples in total.

 Additionally, there are pan and release settings for every sample.

 What are its strengths; Great for easily laying down Trap Soul beats.